srstanic/srstanic.github.io/_posts/2017-02-10-swift-dynamic-keyword.md

 ---

 `dynamic` is a declaration modifier that you can apply to either function or variable declarations.
-It can be used within a class only and it tells the run time to use dynamic dispatch over static dispatch.
+It can be used within a class only and it tells the compiler to use dynamic dispatch over static dispatch.

 dynamic vs static dispatch